gaurishankar007/Flutter-Firebase-AwesomeNotification-RxDart/README.md

     - Sets data on the document, overwriting any existing data
     - If the document does not yet exist, it will be created
     - If SetOptions are provided, the data can be merged into an existing document instead of overwriting
+    - It can create new document or field if not presented

 - withConverter<R>({
     required FromFirestore<R> fromFirestore,
     required ToFirestore<R> toFirestore,